Skip to main content

 Database Persistence

-Data persists between cubby dev sessions in a Docker volume named cubby-db-<appname>.
+Data persists between cubby dev sessions in the local database storage for your selected template.
 To start fresh:

 cubby dev --reset

-This deletes the volume and creates a new database.
+This deletes local development data and creates a fresh database.

 Local Secrets